-Each candidate must pass both written and oral examinations (Comprehensive Examinations) in Japanese, prior to beginning the dissertation.
-The SoJ Director appoints a committee, which writes and grades the examinations.
+Each candidate must pass both written and oral examinations (Comprehensive Examinations) in Hebrew.
+Candidates may enroll in courses in the summer in which they take the DML exams only by special permission of the Dean.
+The SoH Director appoints a committee, which writes and grades the examinations.